Polynomial Depth, Highness and Lowness for E: Introduction

+As mentioned above, finding a good polynomial depth notion is not straightforward.
+There have been several attempts by various authors over the last decade \cite{b.antunes.depth.journal,DBLP:conf/cie/DotyM07,DBLP:journals/tcs/Moser13}.
+The main difficulty is to achieve a notion that satisfies the natural properties of Bennett's logical depth (among others: easy and hard sets are not deep, non-deep sets can't compute deep ones, some deep set exists), while at the same time is powerful enough to prove interesting results.
+All notions so far have been a compromise between these two goals, i.e. relaxing the satisfaction of some of the natural properties in order for the notion to be useful.
+See \cite{DBLP:journals/tcs/Moser13} for a summary of previous polynomial depth notions, and the compromises made by each notion.

-In this paper, we revisit their results \cite{DBLP:conf/fct/MoserS15} within the context of computational complexity theory.
-Adapting Bennett's logical depth to the computational complexity setting is an elusive task, and several authors have proposed polynomial versions of logical depth \cite{b.antunes.depth.journal,DBLP:conf/cie/DotyM07,DBLP:journals/tcs/Moser13}; see \cite{DBLP:journals/tcs/Moser13} for a summary of most notions.
-Here we study a polynomial version of depth as close as possible to the original notion by Bennett, namely the difference of two Kolmogorov complexities with different time bounds.
-Informally Bennett's depth measures some aspect of the difference in power between $\Delta^0_2$ and the computable sets.
-In our polynomial setting, this becomes $\cexp$ vs $\cp$.
-This corresponds to polylog vs quasipolynomial in the setting of Kolmogorov complexity, because the size of the characteristic sequence is exponentially larger than the size of the strings it encodes (i.e. sets in $\cp$ have their polynomial time complexity measured relative to the size of the input, which corresponds to polylog with respect to the size of the characteristic sequence).
-To allow for Kolmogorov complexity with polylog time bounds, i.e. where there is not enough time to read the whole program, we use the oracle Kolmogorov complexity model of \cite{DBLP:journals/siamcomp/AllenderBKMR06}.
+In this paper we study a polylog version of depth as close as possible to the original notion by Bennett, namely the difference of two Kolmogorov complexities with different time bounds.
+Informally Bennett's depth measures some aspect of the difference in power between $\Delta^0_2$ and $\Delta^0_1$.
+In our polylog setting, this becomes $\cexp$ vs $\cp$.
+This corresponds to quasipolynomial vs polylog in the setting of Kolmogorov complexity, because the size of the characteristic sequence is exponentially larger than the size of the strings it encodes (i.e. sets in $\cp$ have their polynomial time complexity measured relative to the size of the input, which corresponds to polylog with respect to the size of the characteristic sequence).
+To allow for Kolmogorov complexity with polylog time bounds, i.e. such that there is not enough time to read the whole program, we use the oracle Kolmogorov complexity model of \cite{DBLP:journals/siamcomp/AllenderBKMR06}.
 This model is equivalent to standard Kolmogorov complexity for time bounds linear or greater, but allows for sublinear time bounds.

+Polylog depth is interesting because it interacts nicely with lowness and highness for the complexity class $\ce$, as explained below.
+But similarly to previous polynomial depth notions, this comes at a cost (the compromise): the natural property ``random implies non-deep'' is not formulated in terms of the canonical random sets for $\cexp$ (the ones on which no $p_2$-martingale succeeds), instead we use ``complex'' sets (sets for which the time bounded Kolmogorov complexity is large).
+It is currently unknown whether $p_2$-random sets and ``complex'' sets are the same, see \cite{DBLP:journals/jcss/HitchcockV06} for more on this question.
+Apart from this compromise, polylog depth satisfies the natural properties of depth, namely ``easy'' sets (here: in $\cp$) and ``random'' enough sequences (here: complex sets) are shallow, and polylog depth satisfies a slow growth law, i.e. no shallow sequence can quickly compute a deep one.
+Also $\cexp$ contains polylog deep sets.